-After the operator has plugged into the calling line, in the simplest type of switchboard, she "manually" rings the called station by momentarily pulling the ringing key of the cord circuit (the rearmost key) toward her.
+After the operator has plugged the front cord into the calling line, in the simplest type of switchboard, she "manually" rings the called station by momentarily pulling the ringing key of the cord circuit (the rearmost key) toward her.
 (It is a "momentary" type key, which returns to its normal position if we let go of the handle.)
 Its contacts (RK in the figure) take the tip and ring of the plug off the battery feed/talking circuit, and instead connects them to the AC ringing voltage (on the ring) and ground (on the tip).
 She can do this repeatedly, if needed.
 When the station answers (the front cord supervisory lamp will go out), she stops doing that.

-This of course requires a lot of attention on the part of the operator, and reduces the number of calls she can complete in any period of time.
-For that reason, most switchboards soon came to have machine ringing capability.
+This of course requires a lot of attention on the part of the operator, and limits the number of calls she can complete in any period of time.

+For that reason, many switchboards came to have machine ringing capability.
 (The figure does not show this at all.)
-In such switchboards, as soon as the back cord is connected (the cord circuit can tell that by the flow of current in the sleeve conductor), a relay is operated that disconnects the tip and ring of the plug from the battery feed/talking circuit and instead connects them to a "machine ringing" source (and ground).
-This source has ringing voltage on it for two seconds, and then no ringing voltage for four seconds.
+In such switchboards, as soon as the front cord is connected (the cord circuit can tell that by the flow of current in the sleeve conductor), a relay is operated that disconnects the tip and ring of the plug from the battery feed/talking circuit and instead connects them to a "machine ringing" source (and ground).
+This source has ringing voltage on it for two seconds, and then no ringing voltage (but instead a constant DC voltage) for four seconds.

-The ringing voltage proper consists of the expected AC component (20 Hz, perhaps 75-90 V RMS) plus a DC component (-24 V).
-The "silent interval" voltage consists just of -24 V.
+The ringing voltage proper consists of the expected AC component (20 Hz, perhaps 75-115 V RMS) plus a DC component (often -48 V).
+The "silent interval" voltage then consists just of -48 V.